serviejs/popsicle/README.md

 ### Plugins

-Plugins can be passed in as an array with the initial options (which overrides default plugins), or they can be used via `Request#use`.
+Plugins can be set as an array with the initial options (which overrides default plugins), or they can be used via `Request#use`.

 #### External Plugins